micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 So, 755 in UNIX permissions means 'I don't mind if other people read or run this file, but only I should be able to modify it' while 777 means 'everyone has full access to this file'

-[Comment] <> (An example of why we need chmod is that if we write a small script we'll need to make it executable to actually run it.)
+[Comment]: # (An example of why we need chmod is that if we write a small script we'll need to make it executable to actually run it.)

 ## Customize The terminal - Demo (15 mins)